ansible/ansible-documentation/docs/docsite/rst/module_plugin_guide/modules_intro.rst

     ansible webservers -m ping
     ansible webservers -m command -a "/sbin/reboot -t now"

-Each module supports taking arguments.
+Each module supports arguments.
 Nearly all modules take ``key=value`` arguments, space delimited.
 Some modules take no arguments, and the command/shell modules simply take the string of the command you want to run.

 From playbooks, Ansible modules are executed in a very similar way.